 Sponsor and status

-This bill was introduced on March 2, 1976, in a previous session of Congress, but was not enacted.
+This bill was introduced on March 2, 1976, in a previous session of Congress, but it did not receive a vote.

 Representative for Indiana's 8th congressional district